Michael McKubre (2007) working on deuterium gas-based LENR cell used by SRI International

 "I think the name is unfortunate," McKubre said.
 "I think whatever is happening is not likely to be deuterium fusion in the heavy-water cells, and if [James] Patterson is right, which he might be, then he is clearly not observing fusion."

-In a paper presented at a conference in 2000, McKubre collaborated with Peter Hagelstein, an associate professor in the Department of Electrical Engineering and Computer Science at the Massachusetts Institute of Technology.
-Hagelstein had been struggling to develop a viable theory to explain LENRs since 1989.
+In a paper presented at a "cold fusion" conference in 2000, McKubre collaborated with Peter Hagelstein, an associate professor in the Department of Electrical Engineering and Computer Science at the Massachusetts Institute of Technology.
+Hagelstein had been struggling to develop a viable theory to explain LENRs since March 1989.

 McKubre and his colleagues certainly did find evidence of helium-4 and excess heat.
 Nothing was wrong with the actual measured experimental data; those empirical results have stood the test of time.
-But when he tried to interpret the data, McKubre faltered.
-He falsified results from at least two experiments that he and his co-authors used as support for their "cold fusion" hypothesis.
+But when he tried to interpret the data, McKubre crossed the line.
+He falsified results from at least two experiments that he and his co-authors used as support for the "cold fusion" idea.

-In that 2000 paper, McKubre reported the successful measurement of excess heat and the production of helium-4 in his team's replication of the Case experiment.
-However, McKubre hid the fact that one of the normal hydrogen control experiments produced helium-4.
-He falsely stated that "all cells operated with H 2 instead of D 2" and showed "no increase of 4He over long periods of time."
+In the 2000 paper, McKubre reported the successful measurement of excess heat and the production of helium-4 in his team's replication of the Case experiment.
+However, McKubre hid the fact that one of the normal hydrogen control experiments produced helium-4 by not properly labeling his curves.
+He also falsely stated that "all cells operated with H2 instead of D2 ... show no increase of 4He over long periods of time."
+But, as I discovered, one of the cells using H2 revealed the production of helum-4 over a long period of time.
 (Full investigation details)

 Fleischmann-Pons Replication (Experiment M4)